 CR: I LOVE DISTORTION (if you can’t tell)!!!!!!!
 I use the Scream distortion effects processor on Reason for literally most of my drums.
 Gives a more rounded sound quality to add distortion with some other clean percussion.

+Are you using a heavy hand on the low EQ freqs in this album, really shakes the room on subs?
 Though as you can guess, not everyone has access to subs.
 True, the distortion is very punishing on this album.
-How many instruments are you playing on the album?
+How many instruments are you playing on thealbum?

 CR: That’s that sub bass!!!
 I take it upon myself to listen to my music over at least three different sets of speakers before allowing the public to hear any piece.
 I usually start out with the Roland monitors while creating and mixing.
 Then playback on the iPhone6 to examine clarity over very small speakers.
 Then I have a small Bluetooth speaker that adds a little bass to it.
 Lastly, I listen to the piece over the car stereo; that also is equipped with sub bass, and test overall quality and peak volume.